 Professor of Sociology

-Editor, Work and Occupations
+Editor-in-Chief, Work and Occupations

-Affiliated Faculty, American Studies and Political Science
+Affiliated Faculty, Political Science and Blair School of Music

 Harvie Branscomb Distinguished Professor Award